hiero-ledger/hiero-sdk-js/tck/README.md

 This will:

+- Verifies prerequisites

-- Spin up the TCK server
+- Starts the TCK server

-- Start required containers
+- Launches required containers

 - Run all tests automatically

-Sit back and let Docker do the magic!
+Sit back and let Docker do the work! 🚀

-### Additional info:
+### ⚙️ Running Tests Against Hiero Testnet

-To run tests against Hiero Testnet:
+To run tests against the Hiero Testnet, use the following command:

 ```bash
 task run-specific-test \